Words Matter

 Challenging Ageist Language and Stereotypes

-Age is one of the first things we notice about someone, but it’s also often used to divide us.
-When age leads to unfair treatment or negative assumptions, that’s ageism — the stereotypes (how we think), prejudice (how we feel), and discrimination (how we act) based on age.
+Age is often one of the first things we notice about someone — and too often, it becomes a source of division.
+When age leads to unfair treatment or negative assumptions, that’s ageism: stereotypes (how we think), prejudice (how we feel), and discrimination (how we act) based on age.

 Globally, 1 in 2 people are ageist toward older adults (World Health Organization).
 Ageism is the only form of discrimination seen as socially acceptable (Ayalon & Tesch-Römer, 2018).

-Older adults are often overlooked for jobs, misunderstood by younger generations, and negatively labeled by the media — all of which can harm well-being.
+Older adults may be overlooked for jobs, misunderstood by younger generations, or negatively portrayed in the media — all of which affect well-being and opportunity.

 ageism diagram